ZachBray/simple-binary-encoding-wiki/Frequently-Asked-Questions.md

  * `cpp:examples:otf`: compile and run cpp99 OTF decoder example

 NOTE: Doxygen is required.
 If you don't have it, the `cpp` target will not succeed.
 But `cpp:test` should still work.

+**3. What if a 3rd party schema contains names that are language keywords?**

+Some 3rd parties have not considered that the names they use could cause a clash with language keywords such as Java `final`.
+Generated property names that clash with keywords can have a string appended, such as the `_` character, by setting the `aeron.keyword.append.token` system property when running the `SbeTool`.